-The study of empirical, theoretical and conceptual foundations of animal behavior.
+The study of empirical, theoretical, and conceptual foundations of animal behavior.
 Laboratory experiments, emphasizing ethological methodology, as well as discussion, will reinforce these foundations.
-Prerequisites: BIO 201 and 202.
-BIO 309 is strongly recommended.
+Prerequisites: BIO 200 and 201.
+BIO 250 is strongly recommended.
+Offered alternating fall semesters.

 383 Mammalogy 3 hours